gsdriver/blackjack-game-server/README.md

-Node application for a blackjack game that offers advice for different rule sets The service returns JSON objects representing the state of the game and accepts POST requests to perform actions or return recommended player actions You can use in conjunction with the angular.js HTML file provided to play a full game in your browser
+Node application for a blackjack game that offers advice for different rule sets The service returns JSON objects representing the state of the game and accepts POST requests to perform actions or return recommended player actions You can use in conjunction with the angular-powered HTML file provided in html\index.htm to play a full game in your browser

 # Usage